 - Property taxes: Regardless of where you’re investing in real estate, you’ll have to pay yearly taxes on your property.
 If you own a rental property in a state with a high tax rate, you’ll pay higher property taxes than you would for a property of the same type and size in a state with a lower property tax rate.

-- Rent control: This is a government-run program that places restrictions on when and how often rental rates can be increased.
-Rent control laws vary greatly based on the city and state.
-Ideally, you want to buy a rental property in a market that doesn’t limit rent rates or has more lenient regulations on rent increases.
+- Rent control: This is a government program that places restrictions on when and how often rental rates can be increased.
+Rent control laws vary greatly based on the city and state, so it's good to know what they are in the market where you're considering investing.

 - Other rules: As a real estate investor and a landlord, it’s also helpful to be cognizant of other rules and regulations related to lease agreements, lease termination, security deposit timelines, property access notices, maintenance, and repair issues.
 Depending on which state you buy in, these rules may lean more toward your favor.

-Tip: Calling up a few property managers in the state you’re interested in is a great way to get local insight from professionals who are up to date on these types of rules and regulations.
+Tip: Contacting a few property managers in the market you’re interested in can give you local insight from professionals who are up to date on these types of rules and regulations.

 Based on a combination of these factors, here are seven landlord-friendly states (listed in no particular order) to consider when searching for your next rental property: